keremsaltik/Student_Project_C-_Form/README.md

 [EN]
 Hello,
-you can access the codes with Merhaba5(Not veritabanı için) folder.
+you should access the codes with Merhaba5(Not veritabanı için) folder.
 I used two different Sql commands in this project.

 [TR]